EspositoLucas/Mercado-Libre-Data-Pipeline-Challenge/README.md

 - **User Documentation:** Provide comprehensive user documentation for setting up and configuring the pipeline, making it more accessible to a wider audience.

-Feel free to contribute to the project by addressing these limitations and implementing new features.
-Your contributions are welcome!